openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 strategies.
 They will also implement sanitization of the configuration options a user can supply to those strategies.
 For example, a simplified interface in OCM for building a limited range of RRULEs that are compliant with Service Delivery's update policies.

+#### Node Disruption Policy
+https://github.com/openshift/enhancements/pull/1525 describes the addition of `nodeDisruptionPolicy` to `MachineConfiguration`.
+Through this configuration, an administrator can convey that a configuration should not trigger a node to be rebooted.

+When `nodeDisruptionPolicy` indicates that a `MachineConfiguration` should not trigger a node reboot, it becomes a non-material change from the perspective of a maintenance schedule.
+In other words, it can be applied immediately, even outside a permissive window.

 ### Risks and Mitigations